dronefly-garden/dronefly/README.md

 ## TODO

 Check the [Issues](https://github.com/dronefly-garden/dronefly/issues) for a comprehensive list of TODO items that are either already actionable, or on their way to becoming so.

-## Installation

-Read [INSTALL.md](INSTALL.md) if you are interested in installing [Red Discord Bot](https://github.com/Cog-Creators/Red-DiscordBot) to self-host your own bot running Dronefly's code.